ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 intermediate/root nodes are established and verifying that they're constructed correctly.
 Once a distinguished log entry is reached and successfully verified, monitoring is no longer necessary and the relevant entry is removed from the map.

-Note that users can often execute this process with the output of Search or Update operations for a label without waiting to make explicit Monitor queries.
+Users will often be able to execute the monitoring process, at least partially, with the output of a fixed-version or greatest-version search for the label.
+This may reduce the need for monitoring-specific requests.
 It is also worth noting that the work required to monitor several versions of the same label scales sublinearly because the direct paths of the different versions will often intersect.
 Intersections reduce the total number of entries in the map and therefore the amount of work that will be needed to monitor the label from then on.

 ### Owner Algorithm

-If the user owns the label being monitored, they will additionally need to retain the rightmost distinguished log entry where they've verified that the most recent version of the label is correct.
+If the user owns the label being monitored, they will additionally need to retain the rightmost distinguished log entry where they've verified that the greatest version of the label is correct.
 Users advertise this log entry's position in their Monitor request.
-For a number of subsequent distinguished log entries, the Transparency Log states the greatest version of the label that the log entry's prefix tree contains and provides a search-style binary ladder, as described in {{binary-ladder}}, to prove it.
+For a number of subsequent distinguished log entries, the Transparency Log states the greatest version of the label that the log entry's prefix tree contains and provides a search-style binary ladder, as described in {{binary-ladder}}, to prove that this is correct.
 No lookups are omitted from the binary ladder according to the rules described in {{binary-ladder}}.
-However, lookups for any versions of the label that were already provided in a lower-bound binary ladder from the same log entry *are* omitted.
+However, lookups for any versions of the label that were provided in the same query response in a lower-bound binary ladder for the same log entry *are* omitted.

 Users verify that the version has not unexpectedly increased or decreased, and that the binary ladder terminates in a way that's consistent with the provided